pradeept95/SharePoint-Online-SPFX/README.md

 # SharePoint-Online-SPFX
-SharePoint Online SPFX Solution with basic feature and services implemented.
+SharePoint Online SPFX Solution with basic feature and services implemented in React.